kyzer-davis/uuid-long/draft-davis-uuidrev-uuid-long.md

 | sv2 | a7 | Unix Time-based (MS) | UUIDv7 | {{sv2a7-section}} |
 {: #sv2 title='Sub-Variant 2 Algorithms'}

-TODO: Discuss if we want sv2a16 as Unix Time-based (NS)... this timestamp resolution was a big ask from the community.
+TODO: Discuss if we want sv2a16 as Unix Time-based (Nanosecond time resolution)... this timestamp resolution was a big ask from the community.
-TODO: Reserve an sv2a17 for custom epoch, also a big item that came from the community.
+TODO: Reserve an sv2a17 for custom epoch time, also a big item that came from the community.

 ### sv2a1 {#sv2a1-section}

 sv2a1 is based on UUIDv1 from {{RFC9562, Section 5.1}} with the following deltas:

 {: spacing="compact"}

 - UUID Long Data can be leveraged to as an "extended_node" field within the UUID Long data as shown in {{sv2a1}}.
 The length of this new data is calculated and inserted into the UUID Long Encoding Block.
 - The node value MAY feature IEEE 802 MAC address and random data of arbitrary size or be fully randomized using portions of the original node bits and variable-length UUID Long data.
 - The version bits MAY also be randomized since this does not effect the sortability of this algorithm.

 ~~~